Ranking Structure

 Requirements:

-1. Must have been in EGS for at least thirteen weeks.
+1. Been in EGS for at least thirteen weeks.

-2. Must have been at good standing at major or lieutenant general for at least three weeks.
+2. Been in good standing at major or lieutenant general for at least three weeks.

-4. Must be promoted by section leader or higher.
+5. Promoted by section leader assigned to the squad or higher.

 Duties: